eprasky/eprasky.github.io/about.md

 ### Research Approach

-I specialize in using **ethnographic methods** to understand stakeholder perspectives and co-produce knowledge about complex socio-ecological systems.
+I specialize in using ethnographic methods to understand stakeholder perspectives and co-produce knowledge about complex socio-ecological systems.
 My work bridges the gap between scientific research and stakeholder engagement, ensuring that management decisions are informed by both ecological data and human dimensions.

 ### Current Projects

-- Quantifying depredation rates and patterns in Gulf of Mexico fisheries
+- Quantifying depredation rates and patterns in the Northeast U.S. Large Marine Ecosystem
 - Understanding angler responses to depredation events
-- Developing stakeholder engagement frameworks for marine conservation
+- Developing stakeholder engagement frameworks for aquatic conservation
-- Assessing the effectiveness of shark management policies

 ### Contact

-I'm always interested in collaborations and discussions about marine ecology, human-wildlife conflicts, and conservation.
+I'm always interested in collaborations and discussions about aquatic ecology, human-wildlife conflicts, and conservation.
 Feel free to reach out through the [contact page](/contact) or connect with me on [LinkedIn](https://www.linkedin.com/in/evan-prasky-815ab5108/).